tidepool-org/data-model/device-data/types/basal/scheduled.md

 <!-- start duration -->

-When ingesting through the legacy jellyfish ingestion service, `duration` is optional because jellyfish also uses the *sequence* of basal events to determine their durations - see [`previous`](#previous) below for details.
+When ingesting through the legacy jellyfish ingestion service, `duration` is optional because jellyfish also uses the *sequence* of basal events to determine their durations - see [`previous`](./previous.md) for details.

 In Tidepool's new platform APIs (under active development as of April, 2016 at the time of the initial drafting of this document), the `duration` field will be required on all `basal`s.
 In essence, we are moving to a system that places the burden on the client uploading data to determine the duration of `basal`s based on the sequence of basal rate change events (or directly reported in the data from the device, in the less common case).